Infinite rate symbiotic branching on the real line: The tired frogs model: Introduction

 \subsection{Motivation and First Results}

 Consider the following pair of stochastic partial differential equations

 Here $\dot{W^{i}}$ is a space-time white noise, $i=1,2$, and $\dot{W}^1$ and $\dot{W}^2$ are correlated with parameter $\varrho\in[-1,1]$.
+The constants $c_1,c_2\geq0$ govern the speeds of dispersion.
 We interpret $X^{\gamma,i}_t(x)$ as the density of particles of type $i$ at site $x$ at time $t$.
 Each type of particles performs super-Brownian motion on the real line with local branching rate proportional to the density of the respective other type.
-If $\varrho=0$, then the types are uncorrelated and this model was introduced by Dawson and Perkins \cite{DawsonPerkins1998} under the name \emph{mutually catalytic branching process}.
+This model hast been studied only for the case $c_1=c_2>0$: If $\varrho=0$, then the types are uncorrelated and this model was introduced by Dawson and Perkins \cite{DawsonPerkins1998} under the name \emph{mutually catalytic branching process}.
 For $\varrho\neq0$, this model was introduced by Etheridge and Fleischmann \cite{EtheridgeFleischmann2004} who coined the name \emph{symbiotic branching process}.

 Recently, Blath et al \cite{BlathHammerOrtgiese2016} studied the limit of $\gamma\to\infty$ of this model for a range of negative values of $\varrho$.
 For $\varrho\geq0$, it is still an open problem how to construct the infinite rate limit of this model.
 If we replace the real line as site space by some discrete space and replace $\roix$ by the generator of some Markov chain on this site space, then for $\varrho=0$ the infinite rate process was studied in great detail in \cite{KM1}, \cite{KM2}, \cite{KM3} and \cite{KO}.